ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_dynamodb/_review.md

         question: >
             What is the Rules Engine?
         answers:
-            - "A part of the AWS IoT Core to process and route data between IoT devices and other AWS services"
+            - "A part of the AWS IoT Core to process and route data between IoT devices and other AWS services."
-            - "An engine to create security rules"
+            - "An engine to create security rules."
-            - "An engine for accelerating database access"
+            - "An engine for accelerating database access."
         correct_answer: 1
         explanation: >
-            The Rules Engine in AWS IoT Core is a powerful feature designed to process and route data between IoT devices and other AWS services or external endpoints
+            The Rules Engine in AWS IoT Core is a powerful feature designed to process and route data between IoT devices and other AWS services or external endpoints.

     - questions:
         question: >
-            Does Amazon DynamoDB require to set up the database server?
+            Does Amazon DynamoDB require you to set up the database server?
         answers:
             - "No"
             - "Yes"
         correct_answer: 1
         explanation: >
-            Amazon DynamoDB is a fully managed NoSQL database service, so you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling
+            Amazon DynamoDB is a fully-managed NoSQL database service, so you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.

 # ================================================================================
 #       FIXED, DO NOT MODIFY